Edgar Brandt: Daum and Favier Collaboration

 As a result of Brandt's Escalier Mollien commission, Brandt's influence among the publicity and the decorative-arts community increased.
-In turn, he began to expand his presence and started to collaborate with architects, the Daum Freres glassworks, and the suppliers of marble and alabaster.
+In turn, he began to expand his presence and started to collaborate with architects, the Daum Frères glassworks, and the suppliers of marble and alabaster.
 Brandt did a number of works with Daum, specifically when designing lamps and chandeliers.
 Two lamps in particular Brandt designed with Daum are the La Tentation and the Cobra lamps.
 Both lamps depict snakes rising from their bases and cradling an alabaster Daum glass shade.
 Favier began working with Brandt in 1919 when Brandt sought him out to create a new set of buildings to house the Brandt company.
 From that time on, Favier headed Brandt's design staff up until he resigned in 1927.
 Favier worked on a number of works with Brandt including Brandt's work in the 1925 Exposition.